chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 	  set max refinement level     = 10

 	  # Fraction of coarsened elements
+	  # For multi-variables refinement, separate the different fractions with a comma
 	  set fraction coarsening      = 0.05

 	  # Fraction of refined elements
+	  # For multi-variables refinement, separate the different fractions with a comma
 	  set fraction refinement      = 0.1

 	  # How the fraction of refinement/coarsening are interpreted